OfficeDev/TrainingContent/O3654-1 Deep dive into Mobile Development with Office 365 and Cordova/Lab.md

 		<script src="scripts/index.js"></script>
 11. You have now added support for programming your app against the Office 365 APIs which you will begin the the next exercise.

-## Exercise 3: Progeamming a Cordova App using the Office 365 APIs
+## Exercise 3: Programming the App using the Office 365 APIs
 In this exercise, you will make use of the Connected Service you added in the previous exercise by writing code against the JavaScript libraries of the Office 365 APIs.

 1. Open **index.js** and update the **onGetContacts** function to match the following code listing.